PennLINC/babs/docs/source/preparation_config_yaml_file.rst

     +------------------------------------------+------------------------------------------+-------------------------------------------+

-Note that:
+Note the following:

 * For values with numbers only (without letters), it's recommended to quote the value, e.g., ``number_of_cpus: "6"``.
-This is to make sure that when BABS generates scripts, it will keep the string format of the value and pass the value exactly as it is, without the risk of data type changes (e.g., integers are changed to float numbers; and vice versa).
+This is to make sure that when BABS generates scripts, it will keep the string format of the value and pass the value exactly as is, without the risk of data type changes (e.g., integers are changed to float numbers; and vice versa).

-Customized cluster resources request
+Customized cluster resource requests
 --------------------------------------

 If you cannot find the one you want in the above table, you can still add it by ``customized_text``.